 In the blink of an eye a tasty homemade salsa was ready to scoop up with tortilla chips, and we were all smiles. 🙂

-Tell me this, am I the only one who gets lazy on the weekends, yet still would love to be able to nosh on something homemade?
+Tell me this, am I the only one who gets lazy on the weekends, yet still would love to be able to nosh on something fresh?

-This is not a Brazilian dish for sure, but rather a variation of one of the many salsas that we are lucky enough to enjoy at Mexican and Tex-Mex restaurants here in Texas.
+This jalapeno salsa recipe is not a Brazilian dish for sure, but rather a variation of one of the many salsas that we are lucky enough to enjoy at Mexican and Tex-Mex restaurants here in Texas.

-Leftovers can be stored up to 2 weeks into an airtight container… and it is so versatile that can be used on top of pork, beef, chicken, in enchiladas and chilaquiles, and much more.
-It is gluten-free and vegetarian too!
+- Our pumpkin jalapeno salsa is so versatile that can be used on top of grilled pork chops, chicken nachos, in enchiladas and breakfast chilaquiles, and much more.

-So what will it be for you next movie night: popcorn or pumpkin jalapeno salsa? 😉
+So what will it be for you next movie night: chocolate popcorn or this jalapeno salsa? 😉

 Pumpkin Jalapeno Salsa